 volume is not supporting this rise, ultimately resulting in a price decline:

-Divergence between price and volume in Turkish Airlines stock chart |
+| Divergence between Price and Volume on Turkish Airlines |

-Please remember that the volume indicator is a valuable tool that can help us better understand price movements.
+⚠ Please remember that the Volume indicator is a valuable tool that can help us better understand price movements.
 However, it can also be misleading when used on its own.
 When trading in financial markets, we should use Volume indicators together with price movements, fundamental analysis, and risk management, and always keep an eye on the market.